Digital quantum magnetism on a trapped-ion quantum computer: Quantum thermalization

-Quantum and classical simulation results for the low temperature ($\Delta\theta = 0$) quench are shown in \fref{fig:main_results}a.
-The semi-transparent solid lines are obtained using MPS-based quantum circuit simulations \cite{fermioniq} employing a method similar to that described in Ref.\,\cite{ayral2023density} (see \sref{supp:MPS simulations} for further details).
-We carried out these simulations up to a maximum MPS bond dimension of $\chi=4000$, for which MPS-based truncation errors were sufficiently small that we could reliably extrapolate the largest-bond dimension results to the limit of unity state fidelity (purple line, zero-truncation extrapolation or ZTE, \sref{supp:MPS simulations}).
-We also show raw (completely unprocessed) data from the H2 quantum computer.
-The dominant source of error in these simulations is imperfections in the two qubit gates, which have an average fidelity of $99.94(1)\%$ (see \sref{sec:zne_postprocess}).
-We also obtained data for noise amplified (NA) circuits, in which two-qubit Pauli operators are stochastically inserted (based on a learned noise channel of our two-qubit gates) in order to artificially reduce the quality of the quantum computation \cite {ibm_utility}.
-From the raw and NA data, the quantum data is extrapolated to the limit of zero noise using zero-noise extrapolation (ZNE) \cite{PhysRevLett.119.180509}.
-Details of the ZNE methods, along with a novel strategy to remove the impact of detectable leakage errors without post-selection (zero-noise regression, or ZNR), are presented in the appendices.
-The good agreement of the processed data with the extrapolated MPS results gives us confidence in the error-mitigation strategies in a regime where they have considerable error to remove.
+Quantum and classical simulation results for the low temperature quench, using up to $s=20$ Trotter steps on a $7\times 8$ lattice, are shown in \fref{fig:main_results}c.
+Semi-transparent solid lines are obtained using MPS-based quantum circuit simulations \cite{fermioniq} employing a method similar to that described in Ref.\,\cite{ayral2023density}.
+We performed these simulations up to a maximum MPS bond dimension of $\chi=4000$, for which MPS-based truncation errors were small enough that we could reliably extrapolate to the limit of unity state fidelity (purple line, zero-truncation extrapolation or ZTE, see supplemental material Sec.\,V).
+Raw (completely unprocessed) data from the H2 quantum computer are shown as blue symbols.
+Imperfect two qubit gates, which have an average fidelity of $99.94(1)\%$ (see supplemental material, Sec.
+IIB) are the dominant source of error in this data.
+We also show data from noise amplified (NA) circuits, in which two-qubit Pauli operators are stochastically inserted (based on a learned noise channel of our two-qubit gates) in order to artificially reduce the quality of the quantum computation \cite {ibm_utility}.
+From the raw and NA data, noiseless quantum estimates are extracted via zero-noise extrapolation (ZNE) \cite{PhysRevLett.119.180509}.
+Further details of the ZNE methods (including the calculation of bootstrapped error bars for ZNE data), along with a novel strategy to remove the impact of detectable leakage errors without post-selection (zero-noise regression, or ZNR), can be found in the methods and supplemental material.
+The good agreement of the processed data with the extrapolated MPS results gives us confidence in the error-mitigation strategies.
+While somewhat longer times (deeper circuits) are likely accessible at current error rates, eventually bias introduced by the error mitigation will impact the results.